sugarsack/rfc/README.md

 # FAQ

-**Q: Is there are general BDFL of the entire project who can kill it regardless?**
+**Q: Is there are general BDFL of the entire project who can kill my RFC, regardless?**

 A: No and never will be.
 You are BDFL of _your own_ feature.
 Cherish it, make a best out of it!